RanaGithub30/react-from-scratch/component-and-jsx/README.md

 ## React Component Guide

+1. What is a Component?

+Components are the building blocks of a React app.
+They are reusable pieces of UI that can display data or interact with the user.
+Example components in this project: Header, UserData, App.

-1. Creating a Simple Component
+2. Creating a Simple Component

 # Create a new file called Hello.js: